Louis DeJoy Lied Under Oath When He Told Congress He Didn't Cut USPS Overtime

-Category: World Politics Hits: 7Here's the smoking gun.
+Category: World Politics Hits: 8Here's the smoking gun.
 DeJoy testified under oath (see above video) that he did not curtail USPS overtime when he not only did so, Republican Senate staff had a memo to that effect.
 Via a Citizens for Responsibility & Ethics In Washington (CREW) investigation: Postmaster General Louis DeJoy ordered cuts to overtime for USPS workers last summer, according to a memo sent to Republican Senate staff and obtained by CREW in a Freedom of Information Act lawsuit.
 DeJoy denied under oath that he was the one who ordered the cuts during congressional testimony last August.
 The memo—which was attached to an August 18, 2020 email from Republican Senate staff to a top aide in the Treasury Department—includes a section titled “USPS Operational ‘Shift’ to Reduce Exorbitant Overtime.”
 The section discusses “the recent plan put forth by the Postmaster General (PMG) to reduce overtime.”
 This statement appears to directly contradict DeJoy’s testimony before the House Oversight Committee on August 24, 2020, in which he insisted “I did not direct the elimination or any cutback in overtime.”

 Read more https://crooksandliars.com/2021/02/under-oath-louis-dejoy-told-congress-he